 - Term Account between 1 week and 1 year

-They are also established in trading activities with access to a range of products such as Stocks, Bonds, Mutual funds, Options and Warrants.
-They also deal in trading platforms for new products accessible only to professional investors.
-It makes process easier to invest in Forex and Futures Market.
+They are also established in trading activities with access to a range of products such as Stocks, Bonds, Mutual funds, Options, and Warrants.
+They also deal with trading platforms for new products accessible only to professional investors.
+It makes the process easier to invest in Forex and Futures Market.

 #10.
 Delen Private Bank

-This is a Belgian bank specialising in Stock Broking and Wealth Management.
-It has branches spread across Belgium, Switzerland and Luxembourg under the supervision of the National Bank of Belgium (NBB) and FSMA (Belgian Financial Services and Markets Authority).
-It offers specialised services in Asset Management inclusive of Discretionary Management.
+This is a Belgian bank specializing in Stock Broking and Wealth Management.
+It has branches spread across Belgium, Switzerland, and Luxembourg under the supervision of the National Bank of Belgium (NBB) and FSMA (Belgian Financial Services and Markets Authority).
+It offers specialized services in Asset Management inclusive of Discretionary Management.
 It also offers real estate planning services.